 Signs and symptoms of appendicitis may include:

-- Aching pain that begins around your navel and often shifts to your lower right abdomen
+- Sudden pain that begins around your navel and often shifts to your lower right abdomen

 - Pain that worsens if you cough, walk or make other jarring movements